jonlunsford/convert_font/README.md

 # ConvertFont

-A ClI tool to convert fonts.
+A CLI tool to convert fonts.

 ## Installation